AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/resource-planning/budget-by-role-resource-planner-d.md

 product-area: resource-management
 navigation-topic: resource-planning
 title: Budget resources by role in the Resource Planner
-description: (new article. drafted. publish when ready -- will this be broken of this article: /Content/Resource Mgmt/Resource Planning/budget-resources-project-role-views-resource-planner.htm ??)
+description: "(new article. drafted. publish when ready -- will this be broken of this article: /Content/Resource Mgmt/Resource Planning/budget-resources-project-role-views-resource-planner.htm ??)"
 hidefromtoc: true
 ---